DG1001/removegpt/README.md

     -   It uses the `navigator.clipboard.write()` API with a `Blob` of type `text/html` to copy the rich text.
     -   It provides visual feedback to the user by changing the button text and color upon successful copy.
 -   **Styling**: The tool is styled with modern CSS, including a responsive layout, subtle animations, and a clean user interface.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer of Warranty

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.